-Special clinical interests in general urology, urological cancers, prostate cancer, HIFU, and vasectomy, surgical technology and robotics.
+Special clinical interests in general urology, urological cancers, prostate cancer, HIFU and vasectomy, surgical technology and robotics.

-He was then appointed as a Clinical Lecturer in Urology in the Nuffield Department of Surgical Sciences; in this post, he combined research with specialist registrar training in Urology in the Oxford Deanery.
+He was then appointed as a Clinical Lecturer in Urology in the Nuffield Department of Surgical Sciences.
+In this post, he combined research with specialist registrar training in Urology in the Oxford Deanery.
 In 2013, he was appointed to his current post as a Consultant Urological Surgeon in Oxford and Milton Keynes.
 His main clinical areas of interest are minimally invasive and robotic surgery, the management of prostate cancer and vasectomy outcomes.

 Mr Leslie is an Honorary Senior Clinical Lecturer in the Nuffield Department of Surgical Science, University of Oxford; he delivers undergraduate teaching in surgery and urology to clinical medical students and is the lead tutor for the ‘Surgical Technology and Robotics’ module of the MSc in Surgical Science and Practice.
-He is a Sub Theme Leader in the Surgical Innovation and Technology Theme of the NIHR Biomedical Research Centre in Oxford.

-Consultant Urological Surgeon, Oxford University Hospitals NHS Trust and Milton Keynes NHS Foundation Trust.
+- Consultant Urological Surgeon, Oxford University Hospitals NHS Trust and Milton Keynes NHS Foundation Trust

-Royal College of Physicians
+- Royal College of Surgeons of Edinburgh